jimmoffitt/pi-adventures/README.md

 ## Building a simple Twitter bot

 So, I finally had both a low-volume-ready listening app and a Tweeting app deployed and running on the Pi.
 Even though this was a Python-based consumer and a Ruby-based Tweeter, it seemed like a fun idea to make these pieces work together.
 The consumer and Tweeting apps are being deployed as separate processes, so the underlying language shouldn't matter.
 For the first, all-Ruby curb-based attempt, the Ruby ``` `#{command}` ``` mechanism seemed to do the job.
 For the Python-calling-Ruby process, I went with the Python ```subprocess.check_output()``` method.
+See the code [HERE](https://github.com/jimmoffitt/pi-adventures/blob/master/py-stream-pi.py).

 This plumbing worked out of the (pi) box.
 I had a simple Twitter Bot runnning on a Raspbery Pi 3.